Damian Byrtek

-Damian Byrtek (born 7 March 1991) is a Polish professional footballer who plays as a centre-back for Chojniczanka Chojnice in the II liga.
+Damian Byrtek (born 7 March 1991) is a Polish professional footballer who plays as a centre-back.

 Club career

 Early career

 Before joining Podbeskidzie, Byrtek spent time with Olimpia Piekary Slaskie.

 Podbeskidzie

 In February 2010, he signed five-year contract with senior team of Podbeskidzie Bielsko-Biała.

 KSZO

 The first of Byrtek's loans was to KSZO.
 He was set to make his debut against Sokół Sokółka, but the match was called off.
 Instead, he made his debut a week later, in a 0–0 draw with Resovia.

 Brzesko

 In February 2013, Byrtek was loaned out to Okocimski KS Brzesko.
 He made his league debut on 9 March 2013 in a 1–0 loss to Cracovia.

 Raków Częstochowa

 In July 2013, Byrtek was loaned out to Raków Częstochowa in the II liga.

 Chrobry Głogów

 In January 2015, Byrtek moved to I liga club Chrobry Głogów on a free transfer.

 Wisła Płock

 In January 2016, Byrtek moved to Wisła Płock.
 The club were promoted to the Ekstraklasa in his debut season, and his top-flight debut came on 8 August 2016, in a 2–2 draw with Ruch Chorzów.
 He was brought on for Tomislav Božić in the 85th minute.